GavEdwards/GavEdwards/README.md

 ### Welcome 👋

 As a computer scientist I've worked across web development, cyber security, data science and more.
-I'm now applying AI to the world of biomedicine as the engineering lead for a graph machine learning group at AstraZeneca, where we're working to transform drug discovery.
+I'm now applying AI to the world of biomedicine in a graph machine learning group at AstraZeneca, where we're working to transform drug discovery.

 #### 🔭 Currently working on
 * Applied AI